-Free mental health and wellbeing tools for young people to help reduce loneliness
+Free mental health and wellbeing tools to reduce your feelings of loneliness.

-Anyone can feel lonely, but some research has shown loneliness is more likely to affect young people.
+Anyone can feel lonely, but our research with the Co-op shows that loneliness can badly affect young people.

-Discover ways to build your confidence, develop meaningful connections and have tools to cope with change.
+Discover ways to build your confidence, to develop meaningful connections and to cope with change.

-A happy playlist for lonely times.
+A feel good playlist for lonely times.
 Young people around the world choose a song and share a story about why it helps them.

 Kindness activity pack